 In The News: Marine Museum of The Great Lakes (Kingston, Ontario) - by Alex Binkley, Canadian Sailings Magazine

-Bruce Kirby and George Cuthbertson to be inducted into the Canadian Sailing Hall of Fame, Kingston Yacht Club, May 10.
+Bruce Kirby and George Cuthbertson inducted into the Canadian Sailing Hall of Fame, Kingston Yacht Club, May 10.
 More here.

 Funds are used to support the New Age of Sail exhibit to open in 2014.
 Please click on the button and select Fund Designation.